 Girl empowerment was also a top priority in another grant that fostered programs designed to develop a sustained passion for the sciences.
 The organization introduced 3rd- and 4th-grade girls of color to the wonders of science, technology, engineering, arts, and math (STEAM) in our grant to Full STEAM Forward, which involved weekly online experiments supervised by teachers in real time.

-The Boys and Girls Club of Greater Washington (BGCGW) made every minute count by helping kids finish their homework during Power Hour and then engaging them in STEM-related activities.
-Providing boys and girls with programming across 15 physical locations and on its virtual learning platform, ClubHouse@YourHouse, BGCGW reached more than 5,000 underserved youth, resulting in an uptick in report card scores during the grant term.
-Further acknowledging the life-changing power of people who care, Talent for Tomorrow Alliance members Year Up and Spark the Journey joined forces to introduce a new professional mentorship program that supports internships and scholarships for underrepresented youth across Washington, DC; Maryland; and Virginia (DMV) regions.
+Boys & Girls Clubs of Greater Washington (BGCGW) made every minute count by helping kids finish their homework during Power Hour and then engaging them in STEM-related activities.
+Providing boys and girls with programming across 26 physical locations and on its virtual learning platform, BGCGW reached more than 5,000 underserved youth, resulting in an uptick in report card scores during the grant term.
+Further acknowledging the life-changing power of people who care, Talent for Tomorrow (TFT) Alliance members Year Up and Spark the Journey joined forces to introduce a new professional mentorship program that supports young adults across the DC, Maryland, and Virginia regions, during the internship phase of their Year Up program.
 The pilot enrolled 41 students and achieved a phenomenal 82% retention rate.